Free Walking Tour Berlin

 The Fall and Aftermath

-The fall of the Berlin Wall paved the way for German reunification and marked a significant step towards the end of the Cold War.
-It was a powerful symbol of the triumph of freedom over oppression, demonstrating the strength of people coming together to overcome barriers.
+German reunification was in large part realized with the fall of the Berlin Wall and furthered the end of the Cold War.
+Strong symbol of overcoming barriers – the triumph of freedom over oppression, strength stand of people to come together.

 Conclusion